ldv-klever/klever/docs/dev_env_specs.rst

     }
   }

 Next we can run the model.
 One needs to activate decomposition and select the proper selection tactics.
 We are going to separate the model into simpler scenarios.
 It is useful to use linear scenarios in this case.
-All variants of action sequences will be splitted in separate scenarios.
+All variants of action sequences will be split in separate scenarios.
 But it will result in many scenario combinations.
 Thus, we choose the selective tactic for scenario selection to reduce their number.

 Set additional configuration properties in :file:`job.json`: